 Uruguay, Government: The core of C6 are environment factors; these should be defined first in order to established the pillars (e.g. “digital inclusion” is an environment factor?)

-Design and enforce open, effective and forward looking policy, legal and regulatory frameworks based on inclusive and wide-ranging public consultation.
+Design and enforce open, effective and forward looking policy, legal and regulatory frameworks based on inclusive and wide-ranging public consultation with all stakeholders.

-Japan, Government: Design and enforce open, effective and forward looking policy, legal and regulatory frameworks based on inclusive and wide-ranging public consultation with all stakeholders.
+Japan, Government: Recognize the importance of design and enforce open, effective and forward looking policy, legal and regulatory frameworks, based on inclusive and wide-ranging public consultation with all stakeholders.

 Uruguay, Government: Is AL C1!

-Reexamine and redefine regulatory frameworks to promote digital inclusion ensuring that all communities as well as targeted population groups such as youth, women, persons with disabilities and indigenous peoples can access and use ICTs for their social and economic empowerment.
+Reexamine and redefine frameworks mentioned in para a above to promote digital inclusion ensuring that all communities as well as targeted population groups such as youth, women, persons with disabilities and indigenous peoples can access and use ICTs for their social and economic empowerment.

-Czech Republic, Government: Reexamine and redefine regulatory frameworks to promote digital inclusion ensuring that all communities as well as targeted population groups such as youth, women, persons with disabilities and indigenous peoples can access and use ICTs for their social and economic empowerment.
+Czech Republic, Government:

-Japan, Government: Reexamine and redefine frameworks mentioned in para a above to promote digital inclusion ensuring that all communities as well as targeted population groups such as youth, women, persons with disabilities and indigenous peoples can access and use ICTs for their social and economic empowerment.
+Japan, Government: Reexamine and redefine frameworks to promote digital inclusion ensuring that all communities as well as targeted population groups such as youth, women, persons with disabilities and indigenous peoples can access and use ICTs for their social and economic empowerment.

 Internet Democracy Project, CDT, IFLA and Access, Civil Society: Reexamine and redefine such frameworks [DELETED: MENTIONED IN PARA A ABOVE] to promote digital inclusion, ensuring that all communities as well as targeted population groups, such as youth, women, persons with disabilities and indigenous peoples, can access and use ICTs for their social and economic empowerment.

-Center of Technology and Society, Civil Society: Reexamine and redefine frameworks mentioned in para a above to promote digital inclusion ensuring that all communities as well as targeted population groups such as youth, women, persons with disabilities and indigenous peoples can access and use ICTs for their social and economic empowerment.
+Center of Technology and Society, Civil Society: Reexamine and redefine such frameworks mentioned in para a above regimes to promote digital inclusion ensuring that all communities as well as targeted population groups such as youth, women, persons with disabilities and indigenous peoples can access and use ICTs for their social and economic empowerment.

-[New para] Women and Information Society, Civil Society:
+[New para] Women and Information Society, Civil Society: Linking the Gender and ICT Policies.
+Women, as equal partners, active agents, innovators and decision-makers should be an integral part of, and key actors, in the Information Society.
+Ensure gender component inclusion into the ICT programs in planning, budgeting and implementation processes.

 Adopt a holistic approach to governing the ICT sector and move towards cross-sector regulation in view of fueling synergies among government agencies, private sector and the society as a whole.